opendilab/DI-engine/nervex/docs/source/best_practice/IL.rst

    )
    # il training
    _, converge_stop_flag = serial_pipeline_il(il_config, seed=314, data_path=expert_data_path)

+**Online IL through Seiral Pipline**

+NerveX's `serial_entry_il` provides a sub-implementation of serial pipline, in which there is no collectors (or use collectors only to collect data at the beginning of training).
+However, many IL algorithms (Dagger, SQIL, etc.) need to collect demonstration as well as training IL model.
+In this case, nerveX can use `serial_entry` to perform this pipline.
+Users can define a new IL policy, the collect model of this policy is the expert policy, and the learn model can be any supervised learning model or other IL learn model.
+More details about the policy defination of nerveX can be found in `policy Overview <../feature/policy_overview.html>`__ NerveX also provide a demo of this policy in `nervex/policy/il.py`.
+It provides a supervised learning pipline to imitate from an expert model online on Google Research football environments.

 NerveX provide a full demo of using PPO as both the expert policy to generate data and the IL policy to implement behavioral cloning.
 You can